MrRuzal/MrRuzal/README.md

 - 👋 Hi, I’m @Ruzal.
 - 👀 I’m interested in python development.
-- 🌱 I am now learning to make small programs, exploring the possibilities of python.
+- 🌱 I am learning to write small programs, exploring the possibilities of Python.
+Now, I am learning Django, Docker developing a small project in Django.
 - 💞️ I’m looking to collaborate on ...

 <!---
-Ruzal-Z/Ruzal-Z is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+Ruzal/Ruzal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile You can click the Preview link to take a look at your changes.
 --->